smithy-lang/smithy/docs/source/guides/converting-to-openapi.rst

     The protocol shape ID to use when converting Smithy to OpenAPI.
     For example, ``aws.protocols#restJson1``.

-    Smithy will try to match the provided protocol name with an implementation of ``software.amazon.smithy.openapi.fromsmithy.OpenApiProtocol``
-    registered with a service provider implementation of ``software.amazon.smithy.openapi.fromsmithy.CoreExtension``.

     .. important::

-        ``protocol`` is required if a service supports multiple protocols.
+        * ``protocol`` is required if a service supports multiple protocols.
+        * A Smithy model can only be converted to OpenAPI if a corresponding ``software.amazon.smithy.openapi.fromsmithy.OpenApiProtocol`` implementation is registered by a ``software.amazon.smithy.openapi.fromsmithy.CoreExtension`` service provider found on the classpath.

     .. code-block:: json